Antarctica|Climbing|Hack|Humor|Photo Navigation: < Previous Next >

 [20071023_180611_MeijePano_.jpg]

 The Ecrins range as seen from the Taillefer in autumn.
 The Meije is the leftmost summit.
 The small but characteristically shaped gash 2/3 into the image is recognizable as the Coup de Sabre, a classic couloir between Pic Sans Nom and Ailefroide.
-The large summit in the middle should be the Ecrins, but I can't really recognize it (maybe it's partially hidden by another minor peak, which is the reason why this peak was unkown until very late into the 19th century).
+The large summit in the middle should be the Ecrins, but I can't really recognize it (maybe it's partially hidden by another minor peak, which is the reason why this peak was unknown until very late into the 19th century).

 [20071023_180411_LacFourchu.jpg]